 Antibes: The train station is a 10 minute walk from the picturesque Old Town, but before you plunge into its captivating alleyways, first take a walk along the Port… keep going on the dock as far as you can, through each successive arch, to see bigger and bigger super yachts, the most impressive collection you may ever see.
 Now go into the Old Town… has a great morning market, a not-to-be-missed Absynthe Bar and museum , and the wonderful seaside Picasso Museum.

-Going to Italy: The train is the best way to go the giant all-day Ventimiglia Friday Market, just walk out of the train station and in minutes you’re in the thick of it.
+Going to Italy: The train is the best way to go the massive all-day Ventimiglia Friday Market, just walk out of the train station and in minutes you’re in the thick of it.
+The police have mostly chased away the counterfeit designer bag men, but it’s still worth going not only for the discounted delectables, but also for the rock-bottom prices on leather goods, clothes, jewelry, basic housewares, gadgets, etc. On Tuesday and Saturday mornings (until 1pm) you can find the same stuff tucked into the winding alleyways of the charming village of Sanremo.
 It’s very fun, but watch out for pickpockets!

 Click here for a whole page on Taking the train from Nice to Italy.